Deadly Doctrine

 If Acts 15: 13–21 is James’ counsel for the Gentile converts, his epistle is his message to his fellow–countrymen who professed Christ.
 It was probably written around the same time, that is, early in the history of the Assembly, and is reflective of conditions then existing.
 Thus in James 2: 2 we read of “your synagogue”—clearly these Jewish professors still met in common with others of Israel.
 A synagogue is a gathering together, not an assembly, a gathering out—for so is the meaning of the Greek words.
 The truth of a later epistle to Jews to “go forth to him without the camp” (Heb.
 13: 13) is not brought out in James at all.
 It is thus no surprise when the writer assumes his readership are still governed by the terms of the Mosaic law (see James 2: 9–11).
 However, his intention is to get them to work on better principles, for he contrasts it with a “royal law” (v8)—a principle for living of which there can be no higher.
 The question naturally then arises as to what James means by this royal law, or “law of liberty” as he calls it in verse 12.

 For an answer we need to go back to chapter one where the latter term is first used.
 There James tells his readers to “accept with meekness the implanted word, which is able to save your souls” (v21).
-He then warns “if any man be a hearer of [the] word and not a doer, he is like to a man considering his natural face in a mirror: for he has considered himself and is gone away, and straightway he has forgotten what he was like” (vs 22–24).
+He then warns “if any man be a hearer of [the] word and not a doer, he is like to a man considering his natural face in a mirror: for he has considered himself and is gone away, and straightway he has forgotten what he was like” (vs. 22–24).
 James then contrasts this man who considers these things only momentarily, with one who “fixes his view on [the] perfect law, that of liberty, and abides in [it], being not a forgetful hearer but a doer of [the] work” (v25, my emphasis).
 Hence this law of liberty is the implanted word by which we have been born again (see James 1: 18) bearing fruit in the soul of the believer.
 Indeed it is possible that the only reason James uses the word law is because the concept was so ingrained in the minds of his readers.
 The law of liberty is a principle working within me.
 It is perfect because it is superior to a mere regulation from without.
 It is of liberty because it is not irksome to me—rather than being restrictive, I find it delightful.
 As Paul later taught “I delight in the law of God according to the inward man” (Rom.
 7: 22).
 James does not, however, develop the doctrine as Paul does, for he leaves out the question of “another law in my members, warring in opposition to the law of my mind” (v23), and the lack of power to carry out that which the new nature desires.

 If we are to cut “in a straight line the word of truth” (2 Tim.
 2: 15) we need to understand that James wrote for a particular group of people at a particular stage in the Assembly’s history.
 We do not impugn the inspiration of his epistle if we say that what James taught does not take us into the fullness of the Christian position—indeed we cannot even be sure that he himself ever broke completely with the Mosaic law.
-The idea of being dead to law and free from law come later, and appear to be peculiarly Pauline doctrines: “law rules over a man as long as he lives” but we “have been made dead to the law by the body of the Christ, to be to another … in order that we might bear fruit to God … but now we are clear from the law, having died in that in which we were held, so that we should serve in newness of spirit, and not oldness of letter” (Rom.
+The idea of being dead to law and free from law come later, and appear to be peculiarly Pauline doctrines: “law rules over a man as long as he lives” but we “have been made dead to the law by the body of the Christ, to be to another … in order that we might bear fruit to God … but now we are clear from the law, having died in that in which we were held, so that we should serve in newness of spirit, and not in oldness of letter” (Rom.
 7: 1, 4, 6).
 These were revolutionary truths that the Assembly only gradually assimilated.
 Indeed, not only was the Jewish element slow in following the Spirit’s guidance, they also remained susceptible to regressing back to law, and worse, carrying Gentiles converts with them.
 This was what lay behind Paul’s rebuke to the Galatian saints: “how do ye turn again to the weak and beggarly principles to which ye desire to be again anew in bondage?”
 (Gal.
 4: 9).
 Now it is certainly true that the commandments of the law are “holy, and just, and good” (Rom.
 7: 12), but compared to the liberty of Christianity, they are nothing but “weak and beggarly”!
 If “Christ has set us free in freedom” there is thus a great need to “stand fast therefore, and be not held again in a yoke of bondage” (Gal.
 5: 1).
 And yet, as we peruse the pages of Church history, it is evident that law–keeping has had an almost magnetic attraction.
 This fact is made all the more remarkable when we consider that the Assembly (unlike at its beginning) is now overwhelmingly Gentile in composition—and yet nowhere in the NT are Gentiles exhorted to be brought under law!
 The reason for this ready declension is not difficult to find.
 “If ye are led by the Spirit, ye are not under law” (Gal.
 5: 18) is an immensely practical Scripture, and the moment we cease to be led by the Spirit, the appearance of holiness (for that is all it is) can only be maintained in a legal way.
 Of how many can it be said “Ye ran well” (v7), and yet how very quickly spiritual revivals deteriorate into systems of ecclesiastical rules and culture!
 Too often orthodoxy has been the prize, forgetting that “If we live by the Spirit, let us walk also by the Spirit” (v25).

 Legality delights to put burdens on others, imposing codes of behaviour in order to bring about something that is satisfying to the flesh.
 What is the answer of true spirituality to this?
 “Bear one another’s burdens, and thus fulfil the law of the Christ” (Gal.
 6: 2).
 Does this contradict Paul’s earlier statement that “ye are not under law”?
 No. The law there is a legal code, but the law of the Christ is simply the principle by which He lived—love to others.
 Although born “under law” (Gal.
 4: 4), He did not love men and women because a legal demand was placed upon him to do so—it flowed from what He was in Himself.
 Having been given a new nature (and a power commensurate with it) we should live the same way.
 Law–keeping is of no force with such, for “love therefore [is the] whole law” (Rom.
 13: 10).
 Indeed, as those who “Walk in [the] Spirit” we “shall no way fulfil flesh’s lust” (Gal.
 5: 16).